 There are several reasons this can happen.
 For example, it could be the following:

 - Distractions while feeding

 - Acid reflux

 Generally, you shouldn’t worry too much if your baby is gaining weight.
 However, you should mention it to your healthcare provider and monitor the symptoms.
-You should also keep an eye out for things like colic and your baby having a tongue tie.
+You should also keep an eye out for things like colic (symptoms include clenched fists, excessive crying, baby scratching their face, arched back, red face or high-pitched crying) and your baby having a tongue tie.